eugenia1984/React-desde-cero-con-MiduDev/projects/11-prueba-tecnica/README.md

 10. Sort by clicking on the column header

-11. Provide a README.md file with the instructions on ow to run the application
+11. Provide a README.md file with the instructions on how to run the application